Delta Explained: How Much Your Option Moves With the Stock

 You already have a feel for which options will sprint and which will stroll, because you learned moneyness in Lesson 9.
 Delta lines up with it almost perfectly.

 - Deep in the money: delta near 1.00.
-The option is mostly that solid coin from last lesson, so it moves nearly dollar for dollar with the stock, like a near-full 100 shares.
+The option is almost all real value, the part that tracks the stock dollar for dollar, so it moves like a near-full 100 shares.

 - At the money: delta near 0.50.
 The balanced middle, moving about half as much as the stock.

 - Far out of the money: delta near 0.10 or lower.
-Almost all melting ice, so it barely reacts until the stock comes its way.
+Almost all hope value, so it barely reacts until the stock comes its way.

 So for Apple at $200, the in-the-money $190 call might carry a delta around 0.75, the at-the-money $200 call around 0.50, and the out-of-the-money $210 call around 0.25.
 Moneyness already told you the order; delta just puts a number on it.